About Our Farm

-Jessie Scott, Assistant Farmer, assists in farm operations and volunteer management.
+Bryan is the Farm Manager at the Real Food Farm Clifton site.
+Myeasha is the Farm Manager at the Perlman Place site.
+Jessie is an Assistant Farmer.
+She assists in farm operations and volunteer management.
 Jessie grew up on a small “one-horse” vegetable farm outside Columbia, SC.
 She continued growing personally until she became involved with the Madeira St. Garden in 2005, organizing the neighborhood and converting a vacant lot into a quarter acre vegetable garden.
 She is a Baltimore City Master Gardener, and heavily dislikes harlequin bugs.

-- Restaurants, including: Artifact Coffee, Carma’s Cafe, The Woodberry Kitchen, Donna’s of Charles Village, Fleet Street Market, and MD Farm To Table.
+Restaurants, including: Artifact Coffee, Carma’s Cafe, The Woodberry Kitchen, Donna’s of Charles Village, Fleet Street Market, and more!

-Every 1st and 3rd Saturday we always welcome volunteers to participate in numerous and varied farming activities, 9a to noon with a potluck to follow.
-Every Wednesday and Friday morning 9a to noon to assist with harvesting and other farm tasks.
+Every 1st and 3rd Saturday we always welcome volunteers to participate in numerous and varied farming activities, 9am to noon with a potluck to follow.
+Every Wednesday and Friday morning 9am to noon to assist with harvesting and other farm tasks.

 For more details about additional programs available, check out our website.